 It includes things like:

-- checking the gas system, pipes and associated applicance
+- checking the gas appliances, system, pipes and associated appliances

 - full check of the electrical system and motorhome leisure batteries (although not solar)